hth313/OS4/doc/shells.rst

 .. index:: shells; kind

-There are four kinds of shells and they have different purposes and follow somewhat different rules.
+There are four kinds of entities on the shell stack.
+They have different purposes and follow somewhat different rules.

 Application shells
 ------------------